LounesMD/ReinforcementLearning/README.md

   3. My own environments !

 Also, I would like to provide a script, based on Deep-Q Learning, that can be run on *every* video game website to find the best way to *maximize* a score. <br>
-At the beginning of 2023, you will have an object-oriented implementation of my algorithms.
+At the beginning of 2023, you will have an object-oriented implementation of my algorithms. <br>
+During the first months of 2023, I will do my best to publish my answers to Richard S. Sutton's book questions on a weekly basis (Before and after receiving the answers). <br>
+I will also try to read more *theoretical articles* and articles on RL applied to robotics.

 ## To read
   - [x] [Complexity of Planning with Partial Observability](https://www.aaai.org/Papers/ICAPS/2004/ICAPS04-041.pdf)